Key Takeaways

 Choose your primary priority

-• Prioritize affordability if cash flow swings with the seasons or margins leave little room for surprises.
-A snow removal company earning most of its revenue between November and March needs predictable premiums year-round, not a rate hike landing when income is at its lowest.
+• Prioritize affordability when cash flow swings with the seasons or margins leave little room for surprises.
+A snow removal company earning most of its revenue between November and March needs predictable premiums year-round, not a rate hike landing when income bottoms out.

-• Prioritize customer experience if your work requires frequent certificates, mid-term policy changes or fast claims resolution.
-A crane operator subcontracting on western North Dakota oil projects often needs same-day COIs to stay on job schedules, and slow service means lost work.
+• Choose customer experience when your work requires frequent certificates, midterm policy changes or fast claims resolution.
+A crane operator subcontracting on western North Dakota oil projects often needs same-day COIs to stay on job schedules, and slow service means lost contracts.

-• Prioritize coverage options if your operations are complex, expanding or require flexible general liability limits.
-A Beulah trucking company adding hazmat routes needs an insurer that can scale endorsements without forcing a policy switch mid-year.
+• Go for coverage flexibility when operations are complex, expanding or require scalable general liability limits.
+A Beulah trucking company adding hazmat routes needs an insurer that can stack endorsements without forcing a policy switch mid-year.

 3. 3